 • Potatoes are best kept somewhere cool, preferably dark and well ventilated - a cupboard or wardrobe is a good option, or even a garage.
 You can also store onions and garlic the same way.

 • Store your mushrooms in a paper bag or a lidless plastic container lined with kitchen roll and covered over the top with paper towel.
-The paper will keep the mushrooms clean and dry as the plastic containers can make the mushrooms sweaty and slimy over time - by storing them in paper you can extend the life.
+The paper will keep the mushrooms clean and dry as the plastic containers can make the mushrooms sweaty and slimy over time.
 You can also store mushrooms in a cupboard rather than in the fridge.

 • Tomatoes can be stored at room temperature and don’t need to be refrigerated; they will ripen better and it improves their flavour.